 - Talk about community service or volunteer work you’ve done and how you’ve decided to give back to the community since your DUI.

-Most importantly, don’t bring up your DUI unless the interviewer brings it up first.
+Most importantly, don’t mention your DUI unless the interviewer brings it up first.
 If they call you in for an interview, they are obviously interested in you as a candidate.
-They may not care about the DUI or have already decided it isn’t relevant—so don’t make a big deal out of it.
+They may not care about the DUI or have already decided it isn’t relevant, so don’t make a big deal out of it.
 If they never ask you, you don’t have to explain yourself.

 Can You Keep a DUI Off Your Record?